-aimed at the aging population.
+for the aging population.

-How to choose the right pension plan
+Choosing the right pension plan for yourself

 Do you need a pension plan?

 Chances are that you might not need a pension plan at all.
 If you’re a Government employee, you will receive monthly pension post the age of 60.
 But, if you’re a private sector employee, you will receive your dues, gratuity and leave encashment when you quit your job, but no pension thereafter.
 In such a case, you should look for best pension options in the market and invest in one.

 How much money do you want when you retire?

 The pension plan chosen by you must be able to provide you with enough money to lead a comfortable life after your retirement.
 Take stock of your finances and calculate your projected monthly expenses after your retirement.
 Factor in the inflation as well.
 This figure should be the expected monthly pay-out of your pension scheme.